Humans and Hydroclimate in the United States (H2US)

 Affinity Group

 This web site serves the H2US Affinity Group.
-We aim to build a diverse, inclusive community of scholars, professionals, and practitioners to broaden participation in multidisciplinary hydroclimate modeling and applications research to enable a convergent science approach.
+We aim to build a community of scholars, professionals, and practitioners from broad geographic and technical expertise to enable a convergent science approach for hydroclimate modeling, observations, and applications.

 In December, 2023 the US Regional Hydroclimate Project (US-RHP) Affinity Group was renamed as the Humans and Hydroclimate in the United States (H2US) Affinity Group.